 Can I Do Gluten-Free on a Keto Diet?

 Not only can you do a gluten-free, ketogenic diet—we highly suggest it!

 Complete removal of gluten from the diet is known to alleviate symptoms of celiac disease, and the ketogenic diet does wonders to regulate digestive, hormonal, and metabolic health, all support needed in particular for those who have celiac disease.

 Eliminating gluten from your diet while following a ketogenic diet can help stave off adverse effects of celiac disease while also offering the therapeutic and fat-loss benefits of nutritional ketosis, pretty sweet!

-Also, ketosis will directly help combat the fatigue many with celiac experience while acting to regulate glucose levels and providing the body with an optimal food source once fat-adapted.
+Also, ketosis will directly help combat fatigue, many with celiac experience, while acting to regulate glucose levels and providing the body with an optimal food source once fat-adapted.

 Restriction of carbs ushers the body to convert from running on glucose to running on fat for fuel.